 Mission, Vision and Goal Statement

-Atlanta Behavioral Health Advocates (ABHA) is a group of behavioral health professionals in Atlanta, Georgia, who engage in social justice advocacy aimed at optimally addressing the behavioral health needs of individuals who experience oppression, discrimination and barriers to healthcare; and who are disproportionately impacted by social inequities.
-As a collaborative group embedded in the Atlanta community, we work toward social justice by seeking the perspectives of, and elevating and amplifying the voices of, community members so that their interests and needs are known, respected and addressed.
-We partner with members of the SMI community in promoting social connectedness and advocating for community resources and social justice informed legislation.
-We are committed to educating the public; fighting stigma, discrimination, prejudice and exclusion; increasing the availability and accessibility of quality behavioral health resources; and promoting community well-being and social connectedness.
+Atlanta Behavioral Health Advocates (ABHA) is a group of behavioral health professionals in Atlanta, Georgia, who engage in advocacy aimed at optimally addressing the behavioral health needs of all individuals, improving access to quality behavioral healthcare, promoting population behavioral health and advancing parity in behavioral healthcare.
+As a collaborative group embedded in the Atlanta community, we seek the perspectives of, and elevate and amplify the voices of, community members so their interests and needs are known, respected and addressed.
+We partner with members of the SMI community in promoting social connectedness and advocating for community resources and legislation.
+We are committed to educating the public; increasing the availability and accessibility of quality behavioral health resources; and promoting community well-being and social connectedness.

-We are a community-informed social justice advocacy group that aims to:
+We are a community-informed advocacy group that aims to:

-- Educate individuals and organizations about stigma, prejudice and discrimination related to mental health problems, and problems with access and the availability of quality behavioral health care
+- Educate individuals and organizations about stigma related to mental health problems, and problems with access and the availability of quality behavioral health care

-- Advocate with and on behalf of those with mental health problems to community members, leaders and legislators about how to better meet the behavioral health needs of the community, ensure that legislation is nondiscriminatory and expands the array of educational and employment opportunities and promote well-being and social connectedness
+- Advocate with and on behalf of those with mental health problems to community members, leaders and legislators about how to better meet the behavioral health needs of the community, ensure legislation expands the array of educational and employment opportunities, and promote well-being and social connectedness

 - Provide clinical and consultation services to community members and organizations and help to disseminate existing community resources and support ongoing initiatives and projects